We take it as our responsibility to help keep the R&B genre alive and celebrate the heroes who have made major

 The singer is known for his debut album “Blacka Da Berry” in 1996 which featured extensive production from Erick Sermon.
 He has largely been gone form the music scene since, aside from a single called “Fly” from 2009.

 The soul crooner has grown into one of the premiere talents in R&B music in the decades since his debut album “XTC” from 1996.
 His last album was “What I’m Feelin” in 2016 and he continues to tour extensively.
-He released the single “Back Together” featuring Rick James in 2020, and has a new album on the way via his own label.
-He talked to us about it in a recent interview.
+He released the single “Back Together” featuring Rick James in 2020, and released his latest album “Love is the New Black” in 2021 via his own label.

 A singer/songwriter/producer icon who made a name for himself in the 80’s but carried that huge success into the 90’s.
 Babyface last released his album “Return of the Tender Lover” in 2015, and his collaborative album “Love, Marriage & Divorce” with Toni Braxton in 2014.
 He still writes and produces for other artists, and tours in the meantime.
 He joined legendary producers Jimmy Jam & Terry Lewis on their 2020 single “He Don’t Know Nothin Bout it”.
 He also released his latest solo album “Girls Night Out” in 2022.